Chikuzen-Daibu Station: Station layout

 The station consists of two side platforms serving two tracks on a low embankment.
 Sidings branch off the track in the direction of Kurōbaru.
 The station building is at a higher level than the main road and accessed by a flight of steps.
 Access to the opposite platform is by means of a covered footbridge.
 Bike sheds are located at base of the steps leading to the station building.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket window which is equipped with a POS machine but does not have a Midori no Madoguchi facility.

-Adjacent stations
+Platforms

 History

 The station was opened by Japanese National Railways (JNR) on 25 May 1968 as an intermediate station when it extended the Sasaguri Line east from Sasaguri to Keisen.
 With the privatization of JNR on 1 April 1987, JR Kyushu took over control of the station.